apache/shardingsphere/docs/document/content/features/test-engine/performance-test-sysbench.en.md

 ## Target

-This pressure test is for the performance compare between ShardingSphere-JDBC,ShardingSphere-Proxy in Sharding and RW splitting Rule to MySQL,PostgreSQL
+This pressure test is for the performance compare between ShardingSphere-JDBC,ShardingSphere-Proxy in Sharding Rule to MySQL,PostgreSQL

 ## Environment